 The campus must be expanded or existing functions relocated off-campus - or both.
 The space uses and densities of the historic area are the models for the development desired by faculty, staff, and students.
 Maintaining and achieving this character requires adequate land and careful planning.
-The current open space to the southwest (between the Moore University Center and Mendenhall Maintenance Complex) is less suitable for building construction since it is in the 100-year floodplain.
+The current open space to the southwest (between the University Center and Mendenhall Maintenance Complex) is less suitable for building construction since it is in the 100-year floodplain.
 For this reason, this area has been dedicated to parking lots and to athletic and recreational fields (which are already in very short supply).
 Long-term flexibility for unique facilities and unforeseen developments also require additional land.
 Reallocations of some parcels would only push incompatible land uses to other locations.
-In addition, the evergrowing need for parking and improved access, combined with pedestrian safety, increase the strain on the current campus.
+In addition, the ever-growing need for parking and improved access, combined with pedestrian safety, increase the strain on the current campus.
 Although efforts to increase transit use will intensify, the interim will require increased parking capacity.

 The Campus Master Plan, therefore, proposes to extend the primary boundaries of the Main Campus south towards Gaines Street and east to Macomb Street.
 However, the effective area of the Main Campus now extends south of Gaines with the acquisition of several scattered parcels.
 The former State Motor Pool facility south of Gaines Street was acquired several years ago from the State for relocating the Maintenance Complex from its present central campus location.
-Several years ago, the State reassigned to FSU four properties southeast of the Capitol; in addition, a property called the Morgan Electric parcel was acquired south of the stadium and west of the future maintenance facility for relocating and enlarging the FSU Recycling Center.
-Since then, two of those properties have been re-assigned elsewhere.
-One property, the Warren Building, has been substantially renovated, and one building, the Winchester Building, remains underutilized while the University seeks funds for its renovation.
-The FSU Recycling Center is in full operation and the enlarged facilities have greatly increased and enhanced the University's waste management operations.
+Recently - and the cause for this minor amendment - the State reassigned to FSU four properties southeast of the Capitol plus a property called the Morgan Electric parcel was acquired south of the stadium and west of the future maintenance facility for relocating and enlarging the FSU Recycling Center.